IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/setup-xrt.md

 source /opt/iotech/xrt/bin/env.sh
 ```

+This script will update your `$PATH` environment variable to include the xrt executable. `$LD_LIBRARY_PATH` will also be updated so that XRT can find it's dynamically linked libraries.

 *Note that this only sets the environment variables for the current session, to persist these environment variables you can add the above commands to .bash_profile or .bashrc (or similar).*